A Strategic Plan for Interprovincial Crossings and Sustainable Transportation for Canada’s Capital Region

 The development of the plan is under way, and will be undertaken in four phases.

 Phase 2 identifies the long-term vision, goals and principles that will help us evaluate options for improving the flow of people and goods across the Ottawa River, from now to 2050.
-These are based on research done at Phase 1 and will be refined using feedback and input from stakeholders and the public.
+These are based on research completed during Phase 1, and will be refined using feedback and input from stakeholders and the public.

-Phase 1 is the foundation for the Plan.
-It identifies existing conditions, trends and outlooks that will influence the transportation needs of the Region over the long-term.
-This phase has been completed.
+Phase 1 is the foundation for the plan.
+It identifies existing conditions, trends and outlooks that will influence the region’s transportation needs over the long term.

-The strategic plan process invites and welcomes input from the Kitigan Zibi Anishinabeg First Nation and the Pikwàkanagàn Algonquins First Nation, the public and stakeholders.
+The strategic plan process invites and welcomes input from the Kitigan Zibi Anishinabeg First Nation and the Pikwakanagan Algonquin First Nation, the general public and stakeholders.

-- Engagement Round One: To introduce the Strategic Plan and seek comments on the vision, guiding principles and criteria for evaluating possible solutions (known as “alternative scenarios”), as developed in Phase 2.
+- Round one (fall 2020): Introduce the strategic plan, and seek comments on the vision, guiding principles and criteria for evaluating possible solutions.

-- Engagement Round Two: To invite public feedback on a range of possible interprovincial transportation scenarios, drawing from the analysis done at Phase 3.
+- Round two (spring 2021): Invite feedback on a range of possible interprovincial transportation scenarios, including a technically preferred scenario.

-- Engagement Round Four: To share the final draft Plan and collect feedback.
+- Round three (summer/fall 2021): Share the final draft plan, and collect feedback.